HeloiseS/atlasapiclient/README.md

 # ATLAS API Client
 ---

-This is a Python client to facilitate the use of the ATLAS API.
+This  Python client facilitates the use of the ATLAS API.
-Some general usecases are shown below - feel free to reach out to request additional documentation or features.
+Some general use cases are shown below - feel free to reach out to request additional documentation or features.

 ## Installation